mikoto2000/devcontainer.vim/README_en.md

 The following commands are installed and in the PATH.

 - docker

+The following commands must exist in the container and be in the PATH.

 - which
+- ps

 For ARM, the `tar` command must be present in the container.